JacomoJ/exercise-suggestions/analyse-code/add-signatures.md

-# Add signatures
+# Missing Signatures and Purpose Statements

-Add signatures to the following functions!
+Add signatures and purpose statements to the following functions!
+Sometimes there is more than one possible signature.

 ```
   (define (a-funny-function r s) (* r s))